chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-08-11-Build-and-Secure-Networks-in-Google-Cloud-Challenge-Lab.md

       .ml-li { margin-left: 2rem }
 ---

-In this article, we will go through the lab **GSP322** _[Build and Secure Networks in Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/12068?parent=catalog)_, which is labeled as an [expert-level](https://www.qwiklabs.com/quests/128) exercise.
+In this article, we will go through the lab **GSP322** _[Build and Secure Networks in Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/12068?parent=catalog)_, which is an [expert-level](https://www.qwiklabs.com/quests/128) exercise on Qwiklabs.
 You will need to set up firewall rules to configure a simple environment securely that only allow SSH to the bastion via IAP.

 **The challenge contains 6 required tasks:**